Validation: Assuring Data Integrity

 Valid entry

 Alice calls the publish_word zome function with the string "eggplant".
 The function commits that word to her source chain.
-The conductor ‘stages’ the commit in the function’s scratch space and returns the creation action’s record hash to the publish_word function.
+The conductor ‘stages’ the commit in the function’s ‘scratch space’, an in-memory store that captures pending changes, and returns the creation action’s record hash to the publish_word function.
 The function continues executing and passes a return value back to the conductor, which holds onto it for now.

 After the function has finished, Alice’s conductor converts this record into DHT operations, looks up the integrity zome that defines the word entry type, and calls that zome’s validation function on each of the operations.